Adding a diagram

 Drag the Sheet1 data connector item and drop it onto the diagram control on the canvas.

-The diagram is now bound to the data from the Excel file.
-Each shape that is bound to data is assigned a color which corresponds to its data value.
+The diagram is now connected to the data from the Excel file.
+Each shape that is connected to data is assigned a color which corresponds to its data value.
 This is achieved using shape color rules which you can configure via the PROPERTIES window.

 Select the diagram control, go to PROPERTIES, and then modify the shape color rule in order to change the colors of the shapes in the diagram.